hmito/esj72web/web/regist_information.md

 ### Overlap Restrictions
 There are restrictions on overlapping presentations at the conference:

-- Symposium organizers and presenters cannot be organizers or presenters in other symposium, workshop, or regular presentations.
+- Symposium organizers and speakers cannot be organizers or speakers in other symposium, workshop, or regular presentations.
 	- However, explanations of aim, comments, or statement of opinions without abstract submission is not subject to overlap restrictions.
-- Workshop organizers and presenters can also be regular presentation speakers.
+- Workshop organizers and speakers can also be regular presentation speakers.
-- Forum organizers and topic providers are not subject to overlap presentation restrictions.
+- Forum organizers and topic providers are not subject to the overlap restrictions.

 ||Symposium|Workshop|Regular Presentation|Forum|
 |:---:|:---:|:---:|:---:|:---:|